Bergen Marriage & Couples Counseling

 Scoring:

-Each member of the couple is given an assessment form and independently rates himself and his partner on all of the fifteen categories of interpersonal behaviors listed in this questionnaire.
+Each member of the couple is given an assessment form and independently rates himself and his partner on all of the nineteen categories of interpersonal behaviors listed in this questionnaire.

 1. Each person assigns a score to himself, based on the frequency with which he makes each of the types of bonding statements to his mate.